osohq/oso/docs/using/frameworks/index.rst

 **Coming soon**

-oso integrates directly with language specific web frameworks and ORMs to streamline the process of adding oso to your application.
+oso integrates directly with language-specific web frameworks and ORMs to streamline the process of adding oso to your application.

 ..
 Totally made up code snippet!